fusion809/fusion809.github.io/FunctionIntegrator.md

 \output{./code/laguerre2}

 ## legendre_quadrature
-In this section, integral 1 is being approximated and compared to the analytical result.
+In this section, integral 1 is being approximated and the result compared to the analytical result.

 ```julia:./code/legendre
 using FunctionIntegrator